Jira ServiceNow Integration: How to Connect Jira and ServiceNow in 5 Steps

 Select the project for Jira ServiceNow sync

-Enter the issue key to start your first synchronization.
+Enter the issue key or the incident number to start your sync by clicking the “Exalate” button.

 jira issue key in Exalate